bangbangcon/west/content/Speakers.md

 <span class="talk-title">Observability in the kitchen: improving your
 breadmaking skills with open-source monitoring!!</span>

-How can you leverage sensors, open-source software, and Go to improve your kitchen skills?
-This lightning talk explores the relationship between bread-making, humidity, and temperature, and how one can use monitoring tools to gain insight into the lively world of sourdough cultures.

 I love to bake.
-A few months ago, I became quite interested in the art of making one's own sourdough, a type of bread that due to its fermentation process, is a much healthier alternative to the type of bread that is readily available today.
+A few months ago, I became quite interested in the art of making one's own sourdough, a type of bread that, due to its fermentation process, is a much healthier alternative to most bread that is readily available today.
 The sourdough bread-making process is a fascinating combination of biology and physics, but working with natural starters can be difficult because they are very sensitive to variations in